openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 **Command Response and Data Flow in uDMA SDIO**

-After transmitting a command, the uDMA SDIO can perform subsequent operations based on the DATA_SETUP CSR configuration and the command response setting.
-The behavior is as follows:

 After sending a command, the uDMA SDIO acts based on the DATA_SETUP CSR and command response settings:

 - If set for read, it starts a data read (Rx) from the external device (see Data Section), as per the DATA_SETUP CSR.